 - Their relationships with others

-- Their own self care
+- Their own self care and duty

 - Their relationship with the environment